khuranasvivek/website-uptime-monitor/README.md

 ### GET /utm/webchecks

-To get all the webchecks that application in monitoring.
+To get all the webchecks that tool in monitoring

     GET: http://localhost:9090/utm/webchecks